eduardtomasek/codex-dev-stack/README.md

 - `grepai` for semantic search and call tracing
 - `serena` for symbol-aware navigation and MCP server support
 - `gitnexus` for knowledge-graph-based code analysis
+- `agentmemory` for the upstream memory server CLI
+- `agentmemory-mcp` for AgentMemory MCP stdio integration
 - standard developer utilities such as `git`, `rg`, `jq`, `node`, `npm`, and `python3`
 - `bubblewrap` for Codex Linux sandbox prerequisites